-- (i) For any internal fault, the LSS Plant shall not cause problems to the utility system and its customers.
-The failure of the LSS Plant equipment includes: - a.
-Failure of protection equipment - b.
-Failure of control equipment - c.
-Loss of control power - d.
-Interconnection power and fibre optics cables - (ii) For any Distribution Network fault outside the LSS Plant, the LSS Plant shall be protected from any damaging effect.
+- (a) For any internal fault, the LSS Plant shall not cause problems to the utility system and its customers.
+The failure of the LSS Plant equipment includes: - (i) Failure of protection equipment; - (ii) Failure of control equipment; - (iii) Loss of control power; or - (iv) Interconnection power and fibre optics cables. - (b) For any Distribution Network fault outside the LSS Plant, the LSS Plant shall be protected from any damaging effect.